surma/surma.dev/content/things/spreadsheet.md

   <script type="module" src="./main.jsx"></script>
 ||||

 `spreadsheetColumn` turns a column _number_ into the letters we know and love from Excel & co.
 It is also an example of a shortcut.
-This function will create nonesense if it’s given a column index above 25, but the interviewer limited the columns to 10 for now, so that will work just fine.
+This function will create nonsense if it’s given a column index above 25, but the interviewer limited the columns to 10 for now, so that will work just fine.
 This way I can avoid spending time on the _slightly_ more complex code that returns `"AA"` for `idx = 26` and so on.
 If the interviewer decides they want a bigger spreadsheet, I only need to go back to this one function and fix it.

 <figure>
   <img loading="lazy" width="1030" height="423" src="./step2.webp">